grafana/k6-chaos/README.md

         - cpu_Load: sets the CPU load per stress process
         - duration: sets the duration of the stress attack.
 E.g. '5m'

-`clean`: clean jobs started by the attack (if auto_cleanup was set to false)
+`clean`: clean jobs started by the disruptor (if auto_cleanup was set to false)

 ## Pod Disruption

-The `PodAttack` class allows disruption a Pod
+The `PodDisruptor` class allows disruption a Pod

 Methods:

-`constructor`: creates an attack for a pod
+`constructor`: creates an disruptor for a pod

     Parameters:
       client: k8s client from xk6-kubernetes